WVUHPC/Introduction-HPC/_episodes/15-scripting.md

 echo; echo

 for planet in "Mercury Venus Earth Mars Jupiter Saturn Uranus Neptune Pluto"
-    # All planets on same line.
+    # All planets on the same line.
     # Entire 'list' enclosed in quotes creates a single variable.
     # Why?
 Whitespace incorporated into the variable.
 do